5G and Huawei

 The U.S. appears to be trying to target Huawei especially because of the company’s success in marketing cutting-edge 5G technologies globally.
 The U.S. claims the company poses a specific security risk through hidden surveillance capabilities in its hardware and software.
 Yet the U.S. government has provided no evidence for this claim.

-When global trade rules obstruct Mr. Trump’s gangster tactics, then the rules have to go, according to him.
-U.S. Secretary of State Mike Pompeo admitted as much last week in Brussels: “Our administration,” he said, is “lawfully exiting or renegotiating outdated or harmful treaties, trade agreements, and other international arrangements that don’t serve our sovereign interests, or the interests of our allies.”
+When global trade rules obstruct Mr Trump’s gangster tactics, then the rules have to go, according to him.
+U.S. Secretary of State Mike Pompeo admitted as much last week in Brussels: “Our administration,” he said, is “lawfully existing or renegotiating outdated or harmful treaties, trade agreements, and other international arrangements that don’t serve our sovereign interests or the interests of our allies.”
 Yet before it exits these agreements, the administration is trashing them through reckless and unilateral actions.

 Sanctions regarding non-national parties (such as U.S. sanctions on a Chinese business) should not be enforced by one country alone, but according to agreements reached within the United Nations Security Council.
 In that regard, UN Security Council Resolution 2231 calls on all countries to drop sanctions on Iran as part of the 2015 Iran nuclear agreement.
 Yet the United States. – and only the United States – now rejects the Security Council’s role in such matters.
 The Trump administration, not Huawei or China, is today’s greatest threat to the international rule of law, and therefore to global peace.

 Everything in this world is a point of view.
 Some benefits you while others don’t… Usually, no matter which nation you are from, you always want what is best for your nation not what is best for the world… Because honestly protect your interest first…

 The first step towards mastering your world and your fate is not to take a view from the perspective of your own nationality, your own ethnicity, your own gender and your own economic and social background.